vuongducphuong/documentation/content/applications/services/helpdesk/overview/help_center.rst

 --------------

 The settings on a forum are managed through either the *Website* or *eLearning* applications.
-From the Odoo Dashboard, navigate to :menuselection:`Website --> Configuration --> Forums` or :menuselection:`eLearning --> Forum --> Forums`.
+From the Leansoft Dashboard, navigate to :menuselection:`Website --> Configuration --> Forums` or :menuselection:`eLearning --> Forum --> Forums`.
 In either case, select a forum to edit from the list.